 "The Martians attempt to take over a military base that has been used as a secure storage area for much of the information regarding the 1953 invasion.
 In particular they are seeking the location of Martians who are still in hibernation waiting to rejoin the invasion."

-On this day in 1993, SeaQuest aired "Bad Water."
-This served as the eighth episode of the program's first season, and here's the plot summary as provided by IMDB.com:
+On this day in 1993 (in the U.S.), SeaQuest aired "Bad Water."
+Officially, this served as the eighth episode of the program's first season, and here's the plot summary as provided by IMDB.com:

 "A French submarine with school children has been sucked into a fresh water hole, sea quest rushes to save them before their air runs out."